Cluster extension

 Preparing new servers

-2. install the YDB software;
+2. Install the YDB software.

 Adding dynamic nodes

-After the successful start of the dynamic node, the information about it will be available on the cluster monitoring page in the embedded UI.
+Once you have added the dynamic node to the cluster, the information about it becomes available on the cluster monitoring page in the built-in UI.

 Adding static nodes

-2. Update the cluster configuration file:
+2. Edit the cluster's configuration file:

 ydb -e grpcs://<node1.ydb.tech>:2135 -d /Root --ca-file ca.crt \

---user root auth get-token --force >ydbd-token-file
+--user root auth get-token --force >token-file

 export LD_LIBRARY_PATH=/opt/ydb/lib